intershop/intershop-pwa/docs/guides/testing-jest.md

 });
 ```

-### Use the right way to test EventEmitter
+### Use the Right Way to Test EventEmitter

-Testing `EventEmitter` firing can be done in multiple ways that have advantages and disadvantages.
+Testing `EventEmitter` firing can be done in several ways, each with advantages and disadvantages.
 Consider the following example:

 ```typescript